Vyral/ed-karzai/_posts/2019-04-02-5-important-tasks-new-homeowners-commonly-take-on.md

 {% include youtube.html %}

-Here are five things buyers typically do when they move into their new house that you should think about doing if you’ve just bought a home:&nbsp;
+Here are five things buyers typically do after moving into a new house:

 **1. Change the locks.** You don’t know who else has access to your new home, so re-keying the locks is an obvious security measure.&nbsp;